Cameras, film, film, cameras!

 Film:

-I shoot analog, emulsion, film (at least most of the time) .
-Why?
+I shoot analog, emulsion, film (at least most of the time).
+Here's some reasoning on that:

-* I like the way each film responds differently to various qualities of light,
+* I like the way each film responds differently to various qualities of light - reciprocity, intensity differences, etc.

-* I like the possibility to get 'off band' results using aged, damaged, or nonstandardly processed film,
+* I like the possibility to get 'off band' results using aged, damaged, or nonstandardly processed film (which I need to trademark as 'stressed film').

 * Because, like the quality obtained when sound passes through a series of physical and electrical media in LP records, the quality of light passing through the physical and chemical medium of film gives a unique and magical result (I've also just finally gotten back to records after 20 stupid years of not).

-* When you develop yourself and unroll that film wet from the tank, there are your pictures, like magic! ... and when you send out your Kodachrome slides and they come back, and you lay them out on the light table - wow!
+* When you develop yourself and unroll that film wet from the tank, there are your pictures, man, it's like magic! (this left from the old days: and when you send out your Kodachrome slides and they come back, and you lay them out on the light table - wow!)

-* When you're looking at and holding slides or negatives from some fantastical time in your past, you know that that film was actually there at that time!
+* When you're looking at and holding slides or negatives from some fantastical time in your past, you know that that exact film was actually there at that time! (plus, if you developed it yourself, it was there then, too!) - so nostalgia plays a role too.

-* Because the delay between shooting and image viewing in analog photography demands some patience and skill - to remember how things work, predict results, and operate the equipment to get the results you want (and deliberation in photography is important),
+* Further to the above, the delay between shooting and image viewing in analog photography demands some patience and skill - to remember how things work, predict results, and operate the equipment to get the results you want (and deliberation in photography is important).

-* And..
-I shoot film because I like film, and I like to shoot film.
+* Mostly I shoot film just because I like film, and I like to shoot film.

 Films I use: